2018 West Footscray warehouse fire: Investigations

 Initial investigations in the aftermath of the fire indicated the cause was suspicious.
 Detectives from the Victoria Police Arson and Explosive Squad assumed responsibility for the investigation into the exact cause of the fire.

 WorkSafe Victoria announced after the fire that the warehouse was not registered to store dangerous chemicals.
 As a result of community concern, Worksafe inspected other industrial properties within the area, and "found dozens ... that also failed to comply with the [Dangerous Goods] act".

-The Environment Protection Authority also investigated links between the owner of the site, the lessee, and other properties in the north of Melbourne, where industrial chemicals were found to be stored illegally.
+Environment Protection Authority Victoria also investigated links between the owner of the site, the lessee, and other properties in the north of Melbourne, where industrial chemicals were found to be stored illegally at Lemon Springs in Kaniva.

 At the request of the firefighters' union and Metropolitan Fire Brigade, a coronial investigation was opened into the incident.

 Health effects

 In the hours after the fire began, authorities issued a "community advice warning" for Brooklyn, Kingsville, Tottenham, West Footscray, Altona North, Braybrook, Footscray, South Kingsville, Spotswood, Sunshine, and Yarraville, with residents being warned to close windows and doors.
 Residents were still reporting health issues three weeks after the fire.
 Firefighters were also concerned about the longterm effects of exposure to toxic chemicals.